Racem-BOUCHNAK/what-happens-when/README.rst

 The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.

+Additionally, Xorg allows for extensive customization through configuration files, enabling users to modify key mappings, set up multiple monitors, an d customize input device behavior.
+Advanced users can create custom scripts and use tools like xmodmap or setxkbmap to further tweak their keyboard layouts and functionalities.
+The X server's ability to handle various input devices and configurations makes it a versatile and powerful component of the GNU/Linux graphical environment.
+Furthermore, Xorg's network transparency feature allows graphical applications to be run on a remote machine, with the output displayed locally, providing flexibility in how and where applications are used.

 Parse URL
 ---------